SenseiCain/flatiron-sweep/README.md

 Generate a GitHub token, and enable the delete option if you wish to delete repos as well.

-After calling `flatiron_sweep` with the appropriate flags, you will be prompted to input your: GitHub username, GitHub token, and the 6 digit date of your cohort.
+After calling `flatiron_sweep` with the appropriate flags, you will be prompted to input your:
+- GitHub username
+- GitHub token
+- 6 digit date of your cohort.

 # Flagged Repos